Uttkarsh08/InstaStudio-SpringBoot/README.md

 ## How to Get Started

-# 1. Clone the Monorepo with submodules
+- 1. Clone the Monorepo with submodules
 ```bash
 git clone --recurse-submodules https://github.com/Uttkarsh08/InstaStudio.git
 ```
-# 2. Navigate into the project folder
+- 2. Navigate into the project folder
 ```bash
 cd InstaStudio
 ```

-# 3. Initialize and update submodules
+- 3. Initialize and update submodules
 ```bash
 git submodule update --init --recursive
 ```

 ### Android Setup

-# Open the 'android' folder in Android Studio
+- Open the 'android' folder in Android Studio
 ```bash
 cd android
 ```

-# Then:
+-**Then**:
-# - Build the project
+ - Build the project
-# - Connect your emulator or Android device
+ - Connect your emulator or Android device
-# - Run the app
+ - Run the app

 ### Backend Setup

-# Navigate to the backend folder
+- Navigate to the backend folder
 ```bash
 cd backend
 ```

-# Make sure you have Java 17+ and Maven installed
+- Make sure you have Java 17+ and Maven installed
-# Then run the Spring Boot app:
+- Then run the Spring Boot app:
 ```bash
 ./mvnw spring-boot:run
 ```